bkjoh/representations-privacy-policy/windows/index.md

 ## Changes to this Privacy Policy

 This Privacy Policy may be updated from time to time.
-If it is updated, the new version will be posted at the same privacy policy URL, and the effective date above will be revised.
+If it is updated, the new version will be posted at the same privacy policy uniform resource locator (URL), and the effective date above will be revised.

 ## Contact